 ROUND 1 – Qualification Round:

-Round 1 is a remote competition that is done at the team’s school using the team’s equipment and takes place in October 18 – November 18 2024.
+Round 1 is a remote competition that is done at the team’s school using the team’s equipment and takes place in October 14 – November 17, 2025.
 The team advisor/sponsor acts as an Honest Broker for this part of the competition.
-Project MFG sends material, specialized tools, & project documentation to the competing schools.
-Teams complete the project and return project and needed documentation to Project MFG.
-This round of competition is limited to 3-axis milling, but may also include welding, inspection, & additive manufacturing.
+Project MFG sends material, specialized tools, and project documentation to the competing schools.
+Teams complete the project and return project and documentation to Project MFG on November 19, 2025.
+This round of competition is limited to 3-axis milling, but may also include inspection, and additive manufacturing.

 ROUND 2 – Regional Rounds:

-In Round 2, the top teams from the Qualification round will move forward to the Regional competitions.
+In Round 2, the 16 top teams from the Qualification round will move forward to compete in 4 Regional competitions.
+These will take place at sites across the United States.
+Each Regional competition will produce a winner that moves on to compete in the National Championship.
 Qualifying schools will not incur travel or competing costs for these competitions.
-These will take place at sites across the United States.
 Regional rounds of competition will step up the level of skills and further integrate the manufacturing processes.
-Competitors should expect to be tested in any of the following: TIG welding of aluminum, 5-axis CNC milling of aluminum, lathe operations, milling of steel, Industry 4.0 Cyber Security, thread milling, additive design and production.
+Competitors should expect to be tested in: 5-axis CNC Machining, additive design, and production.

 ROUND 3 – National Championship:

-The top 4 teams from Regional competitions will be invited to attend the National Championship “Clash of Trades” competition that will be fillmed and distributed on Project MFG’s YouTube channel.
+The top team from each of the 4 Regional competitions will be invited to attend Project MFG’s Advanced Manufacturing National Championship that will be featured in Project MFG’s “Clash of Trades” video series.
 Qualifying schools will not incur travel or competing costs for the National Championship.